Chapter 5: Contract Support Execution - Processes, Policy, and Tools

 - The CCO concludes that advance payments are appropriate for the market.

-- The determination is that advance payments are in the best interests of government.
+- Advance payments are in the best interests of government.

 - Adequate security is obtained.